Prosper-Tshumaa/Edera-Job-Portal/README.md

 ## Installation

-1. Clone the repository to your local machine using `git clone https://github.com/ahnge/careerhub.git`
+1. Clone the repository to your local machine using `git clone https://github.com/Prosper-Tshumaa/Edera-Job-Portal.git`
-2. Change to the project directory using `cd careerhub`
+2. Run `composer install` to install the project dependencies
-3. Run `composer install` to install the project dependencies
+3. Create a `.env` file by copying the `.env.example` file using the command `cp .env.example .env`
-4. Create a `.env` file by copying the `.env.example` file using the command `cp .env.example .env`
+4. Set up the database connection in the `.env` file
-5. Set up the database connection in the `.env` file
+5. Run `php artisan migrate` to create the database tables
-6. Run `php artisan migrate` to create the database tables
+6. Set up the Amazon S3 bucket credentials in the `.env` file
-7. Set up the Amazon S3 bucket credentials in the `.env` file
+7. Run the application using `php artisan serve`
-8. Run the application using `php artisan serve`
+8. Run NPM i